Edited by: Keri Stooksbury

 If you prefer to call (or are booking an award reservation that needs to be processed over the phone), you can add your lap child while on the phone with the agent.
 Any booking fees should be waived if adding the lap child online wasn’t an option.

-Hot Tip: While not guaranteed, we have had more luck getting a seat blocked off for a lap child when adding them at the same time of the original reservation.
+Hot Tip: While not guaranteed, we have had more luck getting a seat blocked off for a lap child when adding them at the same time as the original reservation.

 Traveling With Multiple Children